-Visible wobble may be normal for garbage turntables but you’ll find that zero is the industry standard for quality machines.
+Visible wobble may be normal for garbage record player turntables but you’ll find that zero wobbles is the industry standard for quality machines.
 Too many people when their record wobbles don’t seem to understand where the problem comes from.

-Some of the most common reasons for it happening is the record player could be poorly made or the spindle is warped.
+Some of the most common reasons for it happening are the record player could be poorly made or the spindle is warped.

 Record players are not designed to have any wobbling in the turntable at all.
-However in real life most every player will have some amount of wobbling in it.
-As long as the movement isn’t causing your record to jump or skip, the wobble really isn’t anything to worry about.
+However, in real life most every player will have some amount of wobbling in it.
+As long as the movement isn’t causing your vinyl records to jump or skip, the wobble really isn’t anything to worry about.

-You can also watch the video below if you prefer instead of reading.
+You can also watch the video below if you prefer instead of reading it.

 Most records players will have some small amount of wobble in them.
-There are some technical reasons for that but the easiest reason is because getting something perfect is virtually impossible.
+There are some technical reasons for that but the simplest reason is that getting something perfect is virtually impossible.

 If you buy a brand new car with brand new tires you will find the majority of the time that one of the tires will wear slightly unevenly.
 This is not necessarily an issue with the car or the tire and probably won’t be an issue at all but the tire is just slightly out of balance so it wears a little differently.

-A record player can be like that with a wobble.
-As the turntable spins it could have a miniscule variance in the production process that causes the platter to move slightly every time that it turns around.
+The majority of record players can be like that with a wobble.
+As the turntable spins it could have a minuscule variance in the production process that causes the platter to move slightly every time that it turns around.

 This wobble probably won’t hurt anything including the record or the player but it is still there.

-Ideally, no one wants to have their record player wobble but, common mistakes could be putting on a record that is a bit thicker on one side or is slightly warped.
+Ideally, no one wants to have their turntable platter wobble but, common mistakes could be putting on a record that is a bit thicker on one side or is slightly warped.
 These things won’t hurt the record or the player probably but they can cause it to wobble slightly.

-Still, if it is stressing the cartridge and if a dip or rise corresponds to an area in the grooves where your needle has a hard time tracking, you might have some issues.
+Still, if it is stressing the cartridge and if a dip or rise corresponds to an area in the record groove where your needle has a hard time tracking, you might have some issues.